The Bitcoin's Smarter Brother: An Octa's Guide To Ethereum

-(MENAFN- media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 31 May 2024 - With the current capitalisation of 468.42 billion USD, Ethereum (ETH) is the second-largest Cryptocurrency Network by market capitalisation after Bitcoin.
+data-text="The Bitcoin's smarter brother: an Octa's guide to Ethereum" data-link=" Bitcoin's smarter brother: an Octa's guide to Ethereum" class="whatsapp">Shar KUALA LUMPUR, MALAYSIA - media OutReach Newswire - 31 May 2024 - With the current capitalisation of 468.42 billion USD, Ethereum (ETH) is the second-largest Cryptocurrency Network by market capitalisation after Bitcoin.
 As many experts point out, Ethereum is well-positioned to remain a crypto powerhouse for many years to come.
 What makes this digital asset so unique, and what drove its robust growth over the recent years?
 In this article, the experts at Octa, a financial broker with globally recognised licences, give a rundown of the ETH's impressive ascent in the world of cryptocurrencies.

 In the week ending on 26 May, the price of Ethereum (ETH) gained nearly 25%, rising as high as 3,900 USD.
 The 4,000 USD price mark, crossed last in March, is clearly in sight after the US Securities and Exchange Commission approved the listing and trading of spot Ethereum exchange-traded funds (ETFs).
 In the long-term perspective, the situation also looks highly promising for the ETH ecosystem as its prospects are buoyed by the growing adoption in various sectors and the strong developer community.
 Since becoming the second-largest cryptocurrency behind Bitcoin in 2018, ETH has maintained this position.
 But what makes it so successful in the highly volatile cryptocurrency market?